 Need a gift for a gifted musician?

 The Tablets are the songs of Brooklyn-based, mexican born musician Liz Godoy.
 For The Tablets self-titled debut LP, she composed and arranged, as well as co-produced the album alongside Brenden Beu (engineer: Male Bonding, Pissed Jeans and o'death)

 Liz studied piano and ballet In Tijuana and Culiacan, Mexico at a very young age, and her dance studies eventually took her to Cuba.
 Upon returning to Mexico, she retired from the dancing world and decided to pick-up where she left off with music.

 While a resident of Southern California, Liz played keys and sang background vocals with the short-lived experimental noise band Tetsunori, who pressed an EP mixed by Jimmy LaValle (of The Album Leaf, Tristeza and The Locust) and shared the stage with acts like The Blackheart Procession.

 Later she co-founded the fearsome sparrow with Brenden Beu, who shared the stage with The Locust and The Album Leaf before releasing their first full-length, Idiot Savants. the fearsome sparrow moved to Brooklyn in the summer of 2005 and enjoyed moderate success.
-Their second full length album, Shimmer was greatly received, and led them to be nominated by the Deli Magazine in their list of the best new bands of 2009 along with acts such as Talk Normal, Sleigh Bells and The Dirty Projectors.
-They have also played shows alongside the Suckers and Kaiser Cartel.
+Their second full length album, Shimmer was greatly received, and led them to be nominated by the Deli Magazine in their list of the best new bands of 2009, alongside acts like Talk Normal, Sleigh Bells and Dirty Projectors.